Juicy and flavorful beef breakfast sausage is easy to make at home with lean ground beef, spices, and olive oil.

-You can keep leftovers of this beef breakfast sausage in the fridge, in an airtight container, for 3-4 days.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 They keep quite well actually, and you can reheat them in the microwave on 50% power.

 I also enjoy them cold for my lunch, with Dijon mustard, fresh-cut veggies, and quick pickles or pickled red onions.
 And sometimes I have one of them in a cloud bread sandwich and pretend I'm eating a burger!